 Brittany Hathaway shares a great example of the impact a dedicated DAM admin can have for a company.
 After joining UMASS Amherst as a DAM admin and assisting with metadata entry, logins have doubled and downloads have almost tripped.

-So, now that you’re aware of how critical DAM admins are to the success of coordinating the access of content across teams, here are core areas that an admin should own to create the best DAM experience for their organization.
+So, now that you’re aware of how critical DAM admins are to the success of coordinating the access of content across teams, let's look at what it really takes to be a DAM admin.

 Beyond a task: What it really takes to be a DAM admin